-From time to time the Company has also utilized a number of alternative compensation strategies to retain and motivate key employees and executive officers to meet both near-term and longer-term financial and strategic goals.
+From time to time, the Company has also utilized a number of alternative compensation strategies to retain and motivate key employees and executive officers to meet both near-term and longer-term financial and strategic goals.
 These strategies reflect the key principles and approaches applied to achieve the desired results for those compensation elements that are awarded, earned by and paid to each of our named executive officers.
+Over the past several years, the Company has encountered economic uncertainty or other difficulties in a number of time periods.
+The Company has had to adjust its compensation strategies to meet these challenges.
+In 2015, we asked our NEOs to reduce their base salaries.
+In addition, we also entered into one-year employment agreements with Messrs.
+Walsh and McGeeney and change-in-control agreements with Mr. Walsh.
+These agreements are intended to serve an important retention purpose while the Company transitions through a difficult period.
+See below under "Recent Compensation Actions" for a discussion of the recent base salary reductions and our entry into agreements with Messrs.
+Walsh and McGeeney in 2015.

-Over the past several years, the Company has encountered economic uncertainty in a number of periods due in part to the volatile nature of its manufacturing sectors.
-The Company has a strong commitment to develop its key employee base and to focus on sustaining long-term strategic growth despite such fluctuating market conditions.
+The Company has a strong commitment to develop its key employee base and to focus on sustaining long-term strategic growth despite fluctuations in market conditions.
 Accordingly, the Company has implemented a multifaceted approach to compensating employees, using tools that allow for flexibility and effective motivation.
-At times the Company has incorporated retention based incentive cash awards along with time vested restricted stock awards in an effort to deliver a short and long-term impact on employee motivation and productivity which illustrates the Company's respect for, and the value that the Company ascribes to its employees' contributions.
+At times, the Company has incorporated retention based incentive cash awards along with time vested restricted stock awards and non-qualified stock options in an effort to deliver a short and long-term impact on employee motivation and productivity which illustrates the Company's respect for, and the value that the Company ascribes to, its employees' contributions.